 How does the EMS training suit work?

 A complete EMS training device consists of a vest or bodysuit, belt and straps with a cable connected to the EMS machine.
 The EMS training suit is a special vest or bodysuit with electrodes that are strategically positioned in targeted muscle areas.
-It is made from high quality materials such as nylon, spandex or neoprene to support the electrical pulses that course through the electrodes while at the same time providing comfort and flexibility to the user during an exercise routine.
+It is made from high-quality materials such as nylon, spandex or neoprene to support the electrical pulses that course through the electrodes while at the same time providing comfort and flexibility to the user during an exercise routine.
 The suit can have 12, 16 or 18 electrodes to target 6 major muscle groups and specific muscle categories all at the same time during a 15- to 20-minute workout.
 The EMS machine has a transmission channel that represents each muscle group.
 While EMS training can be a whole body workout, individuals can also focus or isolate specific muscle groups per workout.
 The 6 muscle groups are the following:

 On a normal exercise routine, the brain sends natural electrical signals through the nervous system to stimulate muscular activity.
 With EMS training combined with the conventional workout, neural modulation channelled through the electrodes found in the EMS training suit sends electrical impulses to the targeted muscles to trigger contraction.
 EMS heightens the contraction of the muscle and accelerates the exercise in a short amount of time.
-A 90-minute gym workout will produce the same result in a 20-minute EMS training.
+A 4-hour gym workout will produce the same result as a 20-minute EMS training.

 What to wear during EMS training